 At Bayer, we constantly strive to create the best environment for employees to perform, innovate and develop.
 We believe that a critical element in achieving this goal is treating every employee fairly and with respect.

-The essential components of Fairness and Respect are an environment in which acceptable standards of behavior are followed and that ensures that employees shall not be subject to discrimination, harassment or retaliation.
+The essential components of Fairness and Respect are an environment in which acceptable standards of behaviour are followed and that ensures that employees shall not be subject to discrimination harassment or retaliation.
 Bayer believes that its employees deserve to work in an environment where fairness and respect are an essential part of the company culture.

 These principles are fundamental to Bayer, expressed in such places as the LIFE values, which instruct us to treat others fairly and with respect.
-The Corporate Compliance Policy as well as the Charter of Ethical Principles states that.
+The Corporate Compliance Policy, as well as the Charter of Ethical Principles, state that

 To create a positive compliance culture in our company, we support all employees in conducting their professional activities with integrity and avoiding potential violations before they can occur.